Applicature-Web3-Synergy/ngx-web3-synergy/projects/applicature/components/README.md

 # Applicature Univarsal Components
 This library can help you to develop Blockchain projects easily.
 <br>
-This library supports an Angular 13 version.
+For now, this library supports only Angular 13 version.
+We will add support lower versions int the future

 ## Instaling library
 `npm i @applicature/styles @applicature/components`